DragonL40/logseq/pages/Illuminating Search Spaces by Mapping Elites.md

 - [[MAP-Elites]] (1) illuminates the relationship between performance and dimensions of interest in solutions, (2) returns a set of high-performing, yet diverse solutions, and (3) improves the state-of-the-art for finding a single, best solution, it will catalyze advances throughout all science and engineering fields.
 - [[Novelty Search]]: an algorithm that abandons the goal of improving performance altogether, and instead select only for diversity in the feature space.
 	- Performs better than performance-driven search on deceptive problems
-	- How about standard (non-deceptive) problems?
+	- How about standard (non-deceptive) problems? #Questions
+	- > The user defines how to measure the distance between behaviors, and then Novelty Search seeks to produce as many different behaviors as possible according to this distance metric.
+The algorithm stops when an individual in the population solves the objective (i.e. their performance is high enough).
 -